Comparing Aluminum vs. Galvanized Steel Ammonia Evaporators for Freezers

 Advantage: Freezer Defrost

-Cleanability of freezer equipment in food freezer processing facilities, including evaporators, has become an increasingly important issue.
-Bacterial contaminants must be removed with regular cleaning and locations where they can accumulate need to be minimized.
+Cleanability of freezer equipment in food freezer processing facilities, including evaporators, has become an increasingly important issue, especially when it comes to food freezers.
+Bacterial contaminants must be removed with regular cleaning, and locations where they can accumulate need to be minimized.
 The smooth, hard surfaces of aluminum evaporators are ideal for effective cleaning in food processing equipment and facilities.
 The rough, porous surfaces of galvanized steel evaporators may present difficult cleaning problems for operators in facilities where bacteria-free operation is critical.
 Another issue of importance is the effect of various cleaners on aluminum and galvanized steel.

 There are four basic types of cleaners used in the food freezer processing industry: